StanSkrivanek/git_basics/lesson_03.md

-# 03 | Data accessibility
+# 03 | Git underhood

----

-## Data accessibility from bottom up

 In this lesson we will learn basics how and where Git store data, how create referrals to them to access these and why is so fast.
 To understand we need know what is **blob**, **commit**, **tree**, **SHA - 1** and **HEAD** and their purpose.

 ---

+## Data accessibility

 One of the reasons why Git is amazingly fast is use of referrals to snapshots (set of changes between commits).
-All these snapshots and referrals Git store in `.git` folder that is created inside of our project folder when we initiate Git `git init`
+All these snapshots and referrals are stored by Git in `.git` folder that is created inside of our project folder when we initiate Git `git init`

 When we staging and then committing snapshots from Staging area to Repository, Git runs a few actions to save referrals (pointers) to snapshots.